roguehistory/DIGH-HIST3812/content/en/week/five/instructions.md

 {{< notice success "Important" >}} Can't get access to a reading?
 Let Me Know!
 Even I forget/break things that may hinder your ability to access material {{< /notice>}}

+1. Filene, Benjamin.
+2017   History Museums and Identity: Finding “Them,” “Me,” and “Us” in the Gallery.
+In _The Oxford Handbook of Public History_, editors Paula Hamilton and James B. Gardner, pp. 327-348.
+Oxford University Press, Oxford.

+2. Stewart, Michael Edward, David Alan Parnell, and Conor Whatelyin 2022    Finding Byzantium.
+In *The Routledge Handbook on Identity in Byzantium*, editors Michael Edward Stewart, David Alan Parnell, and Conor Whately, pp. 1-16.
+Routledge, New York.

+3. Foskolou, Vicky.
+2008   Byzantium on the Web: New Technologies at the Service of Museums and Educational Institutions for the Presentation of Byzantine Culture. _Byzantinische Zeitschrift_ 100 (2): 629-636.

+4. Stouraitis, Ioannis.
+2014   Roman Identity in Byzantium: A Critical Approach. _Byzantinische Zeitschrift_ 107 (1): 175-220.

+5. Aschenbrenner, Nathanael, and Jake Ransohoff.
+2021   Introduction: The Invention of Byzantium in Early Modern Europe.
+In *The Invention of Byzantium in Early Modern Europe,* edited by Nathanael Aschenbrenner and Jake Ransohoff, Dumbarton Oaks, Washington, DC.: 1-23.

+6. Goldwyn, Adam.
+2022 Byzantium in the American Alt-Right Imagination.
+In The Routledge Handbook on Identity in Byzantium, editors Michael Edward Stewart, David Alan Parnell, and Conor Whately, pp. 424-439.
+Routledge, New York.

+7. Betancourt, Roland.
+2021 Why White Supremacists and QAnon Enthusiasts Are Obsessed – but Very Wrong – about the Byzantine Empire.
+The Conversation Accessed 17 November 2021.
+[Link](http://theconversation.com/why-white-supremacists-and-qanon-enthusiasts-are-obsessed-but-very-wrong-about-the-byzantine-empire-154994)